ursatile/css4eng/215-using-css-transforms.md

 {% iframe basic-transforms.html %}

-You can apply multiple transforms to the same element, but if you do this, pay attention to the order of the transforms; they're all applied relative to the same origin, so applying a translation followed by a rotation will produce a different effect to rotating and *then* translating:
+You can apply multiple transforms to the same element, but if you do this, pay attention to the order of the transforms.
+Rotating and *then* translating an element produces a completely different effect to translating and then rotating it.

+And, just to make things extra interesting, CSS transforms are applied **from right to left**.

+* If you want to know why... it's because CSS transforms, like all geometric transformations in computer graphics, are implemented using matrices.
+When you apply multiple transformations, CSS multiplies the transformation matrices to produce a single composite transformation.
+Matrix multiplication is not commutative (𝐴 × 𝐵 ≠ 𝐵 × 𝐴), and when you multiply matrices left-to-right, the *last* transformation in the expression is the one that gets applied *first*.
+* If you don't want to know why, that's also fine.
+The whole reason CSS has friendly aliases like `rotate` and `scale` is so you can use transforms do to useful things without having to know what a matrix is.

+It's clearer to see from an example.
+Hover your mouse over each of these examples to see the transformations being applied in order:

 {% iframe multiple-2d-transforms.html  %}